sjain882/Finance-Planner-TDD-CRP/.github/README.md

 ## 📚 Architectures & patterns
 I use this project to learn & implement various design patterns to ensure my work remains performant, maintainable and scalable.

-Currently, the root level uses [Controller Service Repository (CSR)](https://www.youtube.com/watch?v=8fFBWmbUaIg) and sub-services (e.g, `./src/[Commands|Queries]/Wage`) use [Command Query Responsibility Segregation (CQRS)](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs), to ensure good separation of logic.

-Despite this, each service is fully self-contained, meaning they can adhere to any pattern (e.g, another one could be a Modular Monolith).
+The project is set up to be split into multiple services, with each one representing a bounded context.
+The Wage service uses [Command Query Responsibility Segregation (CQRS)](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs), with each model (i.e, Command/Query) being cleanly split using the layered architecture of [Controller Service Repository (CSR)](https://tom-collings.medium.com/controller-service-repository-16e29a4684e5).

-The core backend code (`FinancePlanner.Wage.Queries.Application`) uses [Chain of Responsibility (CoR)](https://refactoring.guru/design-patterns/chain-of-responsibility), which divides logic into modular blocks that can be included or excluded as required throughout the codebase, minimising code duplication.
+The core backend code (`FinancePlanner.Wage.Queries.Application`) uses [Chain of Responsibility (CoR)](https://refactoring.guru/design-patterns/chain-of-responsibility), which divides logic into modular blocks that can be included or excluded as required throughout the codebase, allowing for easier testing.

 The Wage Calculation feature of this project was the most suitable use for this pattern, as each employee's wage warrants different [tax codes](https://www.gov.uk/tax-codes/what-your-tax-code-means), but never all of them simultaneously.
-This requires the ability to "mix and match" tax code handlers (`FinancePlanner.Wage.Queries.Application.WageCalculatorService.Handlers[.TaxCode]`), which is exactly what CoR is designed for.
+This requires the ability to "pick" tax code handlers (`FinancePlanner.Wage.Queries.Application.WageCalculatorService.Handlers[.TaxCode]`), which is what CoR is designed for.

-Usage of the [Result pattern](https://medium.com/@aseem2372005/the-result-pattern-in-c-a-smarter-way-to-handle-errors-c6dee28a0ef0) ensures that performance-intensive exception handling is only used for fatal errors, rather than simple API response codes.
+Usage of the [Result pattern](https://medium.com/@aseem2372005/the-result-pattern-in-c-a-smarter-way-to-handle-errors-c6dee28a0ef0) ensures that performance-intensive exception handling is reserved for fatal errors, rather than simple API response codes.

-Finally, I adhere to [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) and [Behaviour Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) throughout the project, to ensure my code remains accurate and independently organised from its implementation details.
+Finally, I leverage [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) using [Behaviour Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) throughout the project, to ensure my code remains high quality and independently organised from its implementation details.
 The latter can be largely observed in the directory structure & filenames of all tests.

 ‎
 ‎